felikafelix/Hackintosh-Thinkpad-T480s/Tahoe/Patch_itlwm_Heliport.md

 # Patch itlwm.kext + Heliport for ability to use Airdrop, Private Relay, Continuity Handoff, etc..

-This is just temporary patch, based on macOS race condition, to be able to use Aidrop, Continuity Handoff, Private Relay, etc.. i'm not techy guy that learn much deep about hackintoshing, so i hope someone will create a better patch tool for this.
+This is just temporary patch, based on macOS race condition, to be able to use Aidrop, Continuity Handoff, Private Relay, etc.., because after the private relay is enabled, other functions like airdrop is usable too. i'm not techy guy that learn much deep about hackintoshing, so i hope someone will create a better patch tool for this.
 Like just install and click patch, no need to do anything else.

 # For you guys that want to reproduce this race condition, here is the steps i do:
 1. On your hackintosh, make sure to use itlwm.kext + Heliport